s4ke/Master-Thesis/src/md/800-appendix.md

 \label{app:profunctorArrows}

-In Figure \ref{fig:profunctorArrow} we show how specific Profunctors can it into the Arrow type class.
+In Figure \ref{fig:profunctorArrow} we show how specific Profunctors can fit into the Arrow type class.
 This works because Arrows are strong Monads in the bicategory `Prof` of Profunctors as shown by @Asada:2010:ASM:1863597.1863607.
 In Standard GHC `(>>>)` has the type